ttu/dotnet-fake-json-server/README.md

 #### Query

-Query implementation supports equals filtering with arguments.
+Query implementation supports equal filtering with arguments.
 Query's first field is the name of the collection.

 ```graphql
 query {